Josh-Joseph/experimental-results-framework-couchdb/README.md

     [query_servers]
     python = <absolute path to couchpy executable>

+The path is probably /usr/local/bin/couchpy or /usr/bin/couchpy.
 Note: in the default install, [query_servers] does not exist, so just add it.

 See [here](http://pythonhosted.org/CouchDB/) for more information.